cloud-job-analysis/single-node/README.md

 In here,
 1.)
-The agents will inform the mesos master of the resources it contains 2.)
+The agents will inform the mesos master of the resources it contains.
+2.)
 The Mesos Master will send a resource offer to framework 1.
 3.)
 Framework will decide which resources to utilize using tasks 4.)
 Master sends tasks to agents